rkotze/rkotze.github.io/_posts/2018-02-12-tdd-recycle-tests.md

 ## Recycling your test

-Idea is to take each of these points one at a time and start where you got stuck.
-Each time you solve one update the **assert** to handle the next point. **Don't** make another assert as the previous one will break.
+The idea is to take each of these points one at a time and start where you got stuck.
+Each time you solve one, update the **assert** to handle the next point. **Don't** make another assert as the previous one will break.
 Essentially progress by tweaking the test until it gets to the point it is useful for regression.

 Notable the workflow pattern is different as you will be on the same unit test.
 It will be something like **red, green, green, green, ...** until you solve it.